About Report Card

 These bays and lakes are the largest coastal waterbodies in Victoria.

-EPA, Department of Environment, Land, Water and Planning (DELWP), and Melbourne Water monitor water quality in these regions.
+EPA, Department of Energy, Environment, and Climate Action (DEECA), and Melbourne Water monitor water quality in these regions.
 Each year, EPA collect samples from the marine bays and lakes.
-DELWP collect samples from rivers and streams in Gippsland.
+DEECA collect samples from rivers and streams in Gippsland.
 Melbourne Water collect samples from waterways in greater Melbourne.
 The sampling data is then collated and used to calculate an annual rating based on key water quality indicators.

 A rating of Very Good or Good indicates that water quality meets objectives in the Environment Reference Standard for Victoria.
 A rating of Poor or Very Poor indicates that the environmental condition of the waterway is under stress.